chappidiRushi/js-glossary/README.md

 A class that cannot be instantiated and is typically used as a base class for other classes to inherit from.

+## B

+### Boolean

+A data type that can have one of two values: true or false.

+### Break

+A keyword used to exit a loop prematurely, skipping the remaining iterations.

+### Bitwise

+Refers to operators that perform bitwise operations on binary representations of numbers.

+### Block

+A group of statements enclosed in curly braces { }, often used to define scope in JavaScript.

+### Block Scope

+The scope of variables defined within a block, such as within a function or loop.

+### Break Statement

+A statement used to exit a loop or switch statement prematurely.

+### Browser Object Model (BOM)

+A set of objects provided by web browsers, which expose the browser functionality to JavaScript.

+### Bind

+A method used to create a new function that, when called, has a specified 'this' value and optional initial arguments.

+### Buffer

+A temporary storage location used to hold data during input and output operations.

+### Babel

+A JavaScript compiler that transforms modern JavaScript code into backward-compatible versions for older browsers.

+### Bubble Sort

+A sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.

 ## C